Bible Verses About God's Final Judgement

 The work of the last days is to separate all according to their kind, and to conclude the management plan of God, for the time is near and the day of God has come.
 God brings all who enter His kingdom—all who are loyal to Him to the very end—into the age of God Himself.
 Yet prior to the arrival of the age of God Himself, God’s work is not to observe the deeds of man, or to inquire into the life of man, but to judge man’s disobedience, for God shall purify all those who come before His throne.
 All who have followed the footsteps of God to this day are those who come before the throne of God, and this being so, every single person who accepts God’s work in its final phase is the object of God’s purification.
 In other words, everyone who accepts God’s work in its final phase is the object of God’s judgment.

-… At the mention of the word “judgment,” you are likely to think of the words that Jehovah spoke to all the places and the words of rebuke that Jesus spoke to the Pharisees.
+...
+At the mention of the word “judgment,” you are likely to think of the words that Jehovah spoke to instruct the people in every region and the words that Jesus spoke to rebuke the Pharisees.
 For all their severity, these words were not God’s judgment of man; they were but words spoken by God within different environments, that is, in different contexts.
-These words are unlike the words spoken byas He judges man during the last days.
-In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
+These words are unlike the words spoken byof the last days as He judges man.
+Christ of the last days uses a variety of truths to teach man, to expose the substance of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
-These words are all directed at the essence of man and his corrupt disposition.
+These words are all directed at the substance of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
-These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
-Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
+All these different methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
+Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced about God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
-It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
-These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
+It also allows man to recognize and know his corrupt essence and the roots of his corruption, as well as to discover the ugliness of man.
+These effects are all brought about by the work of judgment, for the essence of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.

 Excerpted from "Christ Does the Work of Judgment With the Truth"

-You are welcome to use our Bible Verses by Topics page to quickly find verses about popular topics.
+You are welcome to use our Bible Verses by Topic page to quickly find verses about popular topics.